-How does the use of derivatives help to attain the environmental or social characteristics promoted by the financial product ?
+How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?

-Derivative products, if any, used to achieve the investment objectives will not be used to promote the environmental and/or social aspects.
+Derivative products, if any, will not be used to promote the environmental and/or social aspects.

 To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?